ECronin1973/Applied_Statistics_MyWork/README.md

 # Project 2024/2025 Applied Statistics

+### PlantGrowth Analysis

 ### Overview
-In this project, you will analyze the [PlantGrowth R dataset](https://vincentarelbundock.github.io/Rdatasets/csv/datasets/PlantGrowth.csv).
-You will find [a short description](https://vincentarelbundock.github.io/Rdatasets/doc/datasets/PlantGrowth.html) of it on [Vicent Arel-Bundock's Rdatasets page](https://vincentarelbundock.github.io/Rdatasets/).
-The dataset contains two main variables, a treatment group and the weight of plants within those groups.
+This project analyzes the PlantGrowth dataset from Vicent Arel-Bundocks Rdatasets page.
+The dataset contains two main variables: a treatment group and the weight of plants within those groups.

-### Objective
-Your task is to perform t-tests and ANOVA on this dataset while describing the dataset and explaining your work.

-In doing this you should:
+## Steps
-1. Download and save the dataset to your repository.
+1. **Download and Save the Dataset**:
+- The dataset was downloaded from [Vicent Arel-Bundock's Rdatasets page](https://vincentarelbundock.github.io/Rdatasets/datasets.html) and saved to the repository.

-2. Describe the data set in your notebook.
+ 2. **Describe the Dataset**:
-3. Describe what a t-test is, how it works, and what the assumptions are.
+ - The dataset was loaded into a pandas DataFrame.
+ - A summary of the dataset, including the number of observations, the variables, and their types, was provided.

+ 3. **Perform t-tests and ANOVA**:
-3. Perform a t-test to determine whether there is a significant difference between the two treatment groups `trt1` and `trt2`.
+ - A t-test was performed to determine if there is a significant difference between the two treatment groups (trt1 and trt2).
-4. Perform ANOVA to determine whether there is a significant difference between the three treatment groups `ctrl`, `trt1`, and `trt2`.
+ - ANOVA was performed to determine if there is a significant difference between the three treatment groups (ctrl, trt1, and trt2).

+ 4. **Explain Your Work**:
+ - A t-test is a statistical test used to compare the means of two groups.
+It assumes that the data is normally distributed and that the variances of the two groups are equal.
-5. Explain why it is more appropriate to apply ANOVA rather than several t-tests when analyzing more than two groups.
+ - ANOVA (Analysis of Variance) is used to compare the means of three or more groups.
+It is more appropriate than multiple t-tests when analyzing more than two groups because it reduces the risk of Type I errors.

+ ## Results
+  - The t-test between trt1 and trt2 showed a p-value of X, indicating that there is/is not a significant difference between the two groups.
+ - The ANOVA between ctrl, trt1, and trt2 showed a p-value of Y, indicating that there is/is not a significant difference between the three groups.

+ ## Conclusion
+ Based on the analysis, we can conclude that...